6 August 2019

 Paper: D. Pouli, E. M. Genega, T. B. Sullivan, K. M. Rieger-Christ, V. Wright, I. Georgakoudi, T. Schnelldorfer, “Two-photon images reveal unique texture features for label-free identification of ovarian cancer peritoneal metastases,” Biomed.
 Opt.
 Express, volume 10, issue 9, pp. 4479-4488 (2019).

 About Biomedical Optics Express

-Biomedical Optics Express is OSA’s principal outlet for serving the biomedical optics community with rapid, open-access, peer-reviewed papers related to optics, photonics and imaging in the life sciences.
+Biomedical Optics Express is OSA's principal outlet for serving the biomedical optics community with rapid, open-access, peer-reviewed papers related to optics, photonics and imaging in the life sciences.
 The journal scope encompasses theoretical modeling and simulations, technology development, and biomedical studies and clinical applications.
-It is published by The Optical Society and edited by Christoph Hitzenberger, Medical University of Vienna.
-Biomedical Optics Express is an open-access journal and is available at no cost to readers online at OSA Publishing.
+It is published monthly by The Optical Society and edited by Christoph Hitzenberger, Medical University of Vienna, Austria.
+Biomedical Optics Express is online at OSA Publishing.

 About The Optical Society

 Founded in 1916, The Optical Society (OSA) is the leading professional organization for scientists, engineers, students and business leaders who fuel discoveries, shape real-life applications and accelerate achievements in the science of light.
 Through world-renowned publications, meetings and membership initiatives, OSA provides quality research, inspired interactions and dedicated resources for its extensive global network of optics and photonics experts.
 For more information, visit osa.org.